jrandj/aws-security-specialty/README.md

     * AWS Organizations SCPs are policy documents that you can apply at the AWS account level to restrict what API actions users can execute.
 Those SCP policies are managed in the master account (where AWS Organizations is enabled) and applied to the member accounts that you can organize with organization units (OUs) or attach directly to the account.

     * The AWS STS is the AWS service that enables you to request temporary credentials for IAM users or federated users.
 You can use the following API actions to request temporary credentials:
         * **AssumeRole:** The IAM user or IAM role can call this API, and the credential lifetime range is between 15 minutes and 1 hour.
 The maximum duration is the default.
-With this credential, the user can’t invoke the APIs GetFederationToken and GetSessionToken.
+With this credential, the user can’t invoke the APIs *GetFederationToken* and *GetSessionToken*.
         * **AssumeRoleWithSAML:** Any user can call this API; the caller must pass a SAML authentication response that indicates authentication from a known identity provider.
 The credential lifetime range is between 15 minutes and 1 hour.
 The maximum duration is the default.
-With this credential, the user can’t invoke the APIs GetFederationToken and GetSessionToken.
+With this credential, the user can’t invoke the APIs *GetFederationToken* and *GetSessionToken*.
         * **AssumeRoleWithWebIdentity:** Any user can call this API; the caller must pass a web identity token that indicates authentication from a known identity provider.
 The credential lifetime range is between 15 minutes and 1 hour.
 The maximum duration is the default.
-With this credential, the user can’t invoke the APIs GetFederationToken and GetSessionToken.
+With this credential, the user can’t invoke the APIs *GetFederationToken* and *GetSessionToken*.
         * **GetFederationToken:** Any IAM user or AWS account root user can invoke this API.
 The credential lifetime range is between 15 minutes and 36 hours.
 The default is 12 hours for IAM users and for the root user the lifetime is 15 minutes to 1 hour (the default is 1 hour).
 With this credential, the user can’t invoke IAM operations using the AWS CLI or AWS API.
         * **GetSessionToken:** Any IAM user or AWS account root user can invoke this  API.
 The credential lifetime range is between 15 minutes and 36 hours.
 The default is 12 hours for IAM users and for root users, the lifetime is 15 minutes to 1 hour (the default is 1 hour).
-With this credential, the user can’t call IAM API operations unless MFA information is included with the request; it also cannot call AWS STS API operations except AssumeRole or GetCallerIdentity.
+With this credential, the user can’t call IAM API operations unless MFA information is included with the request; it also cannot call AWS STS API operations except *AssumeRole* or *GetCallerIdentity*.

     * A policy is an object in AWS that, when associated with an identity or resource, defines their permissions.
 When you create a permissions policy to restrict access to a resource, you can choose an identity-based policy or a resource-based policy.